ka8725/ka8725.github.com/_posts/2017-07-22-travel-in-time-during-testing-a-rack-based-application.md

 ```

 And now when you fetch an ActiveRecord instance from DB in the Rails console instead of unreadable things you will see human-readable float numbers for `BigDecimal`'s.
 E.g. before that was `#<BigDecimal:7fb8301a25a8,'0.5005E3',18(18)>`, after - `500.50`.

-Enough introduction and excursuses, here the solution of the current time changes problem:
+Enough introduction and excursuses.
+This is the code snippet for changing current time:

 ```ruby
 class TravelTime